bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 # HOWTO Create Minimal Debian Image
-This is a very brief overview of how the Debian installation image was created.
+This a procedure detailing how the Debian installation image for Seagate Central was created.
 There is no need for anyone to perform this procedure because prebuilt Seagate Central Debian installation images are made available in the releases section of this project.
-This procedure is documented here for completeness sake in case someone wants to perform the process themselves.
+This procedure is documented here for the sake of completeness and openness in case someone wants to perform the process themselves.

 This procedure should only be performed by someone who has a relatively good understanding of what's happening, is fairly familiar with the Linux installation process and is fairly familiar with u-boot and the Linux bootup process on 32 bit "armel" style platforms.
-For this reason the intricate details of how to perform each step is not included because it's assumed that anyone with the required level of skill to perform this procedure will already be familiar with how to perform the listed steps.
+For this reason the step by step details of how to perform every step is not included because it's assumed that anyone with the required level of skill to perform this procedure will already be familiar with things like how to transfer files, how to mount filesystems, how to use a terminal emulator and how to use basic Linux commands.

 Most importantly, this procedure requires access to the serial console of the Seagate Central.
 This serial console needs to be manually installed by physically opening up the unit, soldering wires onto the circuit board, and connecting to the unit's serial console.
 Note that unless this soldering process is done carefully, the unit may be damaged and become inoperative!

+## Warning
+**Performing modifications of this kind on the Seagate Central is not without risk.
+Performing the procedure documented in these instructions will likely void any warranty and in rare circumstances may lead to the device becoming unusable or damaged.**

+**Do not use the products of this project in a mission critical system or in a system that people's health or safety depends on.**

+**This procedure will overwrite any data or settings on the unit being worked on.
+Be sure to backup any important data before proceeding.**

 ## Prerequisites
 * A working serial console connection to the Seagate Central (Hard)